 Assumptions, notes, and limitations considered during the development of the cost estimate for the alternatives are provided in Table 6-4.

-6.4 Alternative 4 – Site Controls, Excavation and Off-Site Disposal of Selected Area to Reduce Overall Risk, Remediation of APCs, and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goals
+6.4 Alternative 4 – Site Controls, Excavation and Off-Site Disposal of Selected Area and the GSNWR Wilderness Area to Reduce Overall Risk, Remediation of APCs and the Surface Debris Area, Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goals, and Long-Term Monitoring

-Alternative 4 is similar to Alternative 3; however, the 25-acre Selected Area will be excavated and disposed of off-Site, and the excavated area will be backfilled (Figure 6-2).
-It is assumed the contaminated soil in the Selected Area will be excavated to a depth of 2 to 4 feet bgs (equating to approximately 80,700 cyd to 161,400 cyd, respectively).
+Alternative 4 is similar to Alternative 3; however, the 25-acre Selected Area and 35-acre Wilderness Area will be excavated and disposed of off-Site, and the excavated area will be backfilled (Figure 6-2).
+It is assumed the contaminated soil in these areas will be excavated to a depth of 2 to 4 feet bgs (equating to approximately 80,700 cyd to 161,400 cyd, respectively).
 Thus, the elements of Alternative 4 are:

 Site controls (institutional controls, fence, and signage);

-Excavation and off-Site disposal of contaminated soil from the Selected Area, followed by backfilling the excavation;
+Excavation and off-Site disposal of contaminated soil from the Selected Area and the GSNWR Wilderness Area, followed by backfilling the excavation;

-Remediation of the APCs; and,
+Remediation of the APCs and the Surface Debris Area; and,

 Remediation of non-vegetated areas with soil sample results above remediation goals.

 For the APC in the area of test pit TP-09, that APC will be excavated to the water table, and the excavated material will be disposed of off-Site because the material in this specific area is a potential source of contaminants to groundwater.
-Remediation for the other APCs includes either:
+Remediation for the other APCs and the Surface Debris Area includes either:

-Alternative 4a – installing a cap over each of the APCs; or
+Alternative 4a – installing a cap over each of the APCs and consolidating and capping the waste material in the Surface Debris Area; or

-Alternative 4b – excavation of contaminated soil (to a maximum 2 ft bgs, which equates to approximately 22,600 cyd if all APCs are excavated), followed by off-Site disposal of the excavated soil and then backfilling the excavations.
+Alternative 4b – excavation of contaminated soil (to a maximum 2 ft bgs, which equates to approximately 22,600 cyd if all APCs are excavated) and removal of the waste material from the Surface Debris Areas, followed by off-Site disposal of the excavated soil and debris and then backfilling the excavations.

 Accordingly, Alternative 4 is described as having two variations:

-Alternative 4a - Site Controls, Excavation and Off-Site Disposal of Selected Area to Reduce Overall Risk, Remediation (Cap In-Place) of Areas of Particular Concern, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals
+Alternative 4a - Site Controls, Excavation and Off-Site Disposal of Selected Area and GSNWR Wilderness Area to Reduce Overall Risk, Remediation (Cap In-Place) of Areas of Particular Concern and Surface Debris Area, Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals, and Long-Term Monitoring

-Alternative 4b - Site Controls, Excavation and Off-Site Disposal of Selected Area to Reduce Overall Risk, Remediation (Off-Site Disposal) of Areas of Particular Concern, and Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals
+Alternative 4b - Site Controls, Excavation and Off-Site Disposal of Selected Area and GSNWR Wilderness Area to Reduce Overall Risk, Remediation (Off-Site Disposal) of Areas of Particular Concern and Surface Debris Area, Remediation of Non-Vegetated Areas with Soil Sample Results Above Remediation Goals, and Long-Term Monitoring

 Final implementation of Alternative 4 will likely include a combination of remedial approaches from Alternatives 4a and 4b to address the APCs, depending on the results of the PDI.
 This alternative includes operations and maintenance activities to be conducted annually, including inspections and repair of the fence and caps (if any).